malfusion/furnace/README.md

 - Numpy

 ##Demo
-- Run the file demo-overall.py
+- Run the file demo-frame-by-frame.py or demo-overall.py

 ##Usage
 	- Under development.
 Currently for presentational purposes only.